jesmithiv/jesmithiv.github.io/_posts/2017-06-14-shell-scripts-in-bbedit.md

 ![](/img/sublime-text-multiple-cursor-shell-commands.gif "Sublime Text")

 Since Sublime Text won't execute these commands in an unsaved file that hasn't been given proper execute permissions, I simply copy this text into an untitled, unsaved BBEdit window and hit `⌘R`.
+BBEdit has the extremely useful ability to immediately recognize the syntax and execute it right there on the spot.

 ![bbedit-bash-pe.png](/img/bbedit-bash-pe.png "BBEdit")